Tailor-made Colombia Bird Watching Tour

 The diversity is incredible, with species such as: Coppery-bellied and Glowing Puffleg, Amethyst-throated Sunangel and the near endemic Blue-throated Starfrontlet, Speckled Hummingbird, Long-tailed Sylph, Black-tailed Trainbearer, Green-tailed Trainbearer, Tyrian Metaltail and Shining Sunbeam.
 We might also see the endemic Blue-throated Starfrontlet, Sword-billed Hummingbird, Great Sapphirewing and Purple-backed Thornbill.

 Lodging: Hotel Grand Plaza

-Guest will be taken to the airport for flights gome.
+Guests will be taken to the airport for their flights home.

 This photography tour focuses on Colombia’s best hummingbird, antpitta and fruit feeder setups in the western and central Andes, with one of the top highlights being access to two different Andean Cock-of-the-rock leks.
-Six species of antpittas coming to worm feeders are possible on this trip, and there is even a site with the very photogenic Gray-breasted Mountain-toucan coming to a feeder.
-For travellers that want a mix of feeder photography and forest photography, the photo tour can be customized to spend some time in search of species that do not visit feeders, including Crested Quetzal, Buffy Helmetcrest, Scarlet-bellied Mountain-tanager, Grayish Piculet, Spectacled Parrotlet, Ruby Topaz, and Scaled Fruiteater.
+On this trip it is possible to see six species of antpittas coming to worm feeders and there is even a site where the photogenic Gray-breasted Mountain-toucan comes to a feeder.
+For travellers that want a mix of feeder photography and forest photography, the photo tour can be customised to spend some time in search of species that do not visit feeders, including Crested Quetzal, Buffy Helmetcrest, Scarlet-bellied Mountain-tanager, Grayish Piculet, Spectacled Parrotlet, Ruby Topaz, and Scaled Fruiteater.

 What is included?